Maria Gordon

-Dame Maria Matilda Gordon DBE LLD (née Ogilvie; 30 April 1864 – 24 June 1939), sometimes known as May Ogilvie Gordon or May Gordon, was an eminent Scottish geologist, palaeontologist, and politician.
-She was the first woman to be awarded a Doctor of Science degree from the University of London and the first woman to be awarded a PhD degree from the University of Munich.
+Dame Maria Matilda Gordon (née Ogilvie; 30 April 1864 – 24 June 1939), sometimes known as May Ogilvie Gordon or May Gordon, was an eminent Scottish geologist, palaeontologist, and politician.
+She was the first woman to be awarded a Doctor of Science degree from the University of London and the first woman to be awarded a PhD degree from the Ludwig-Maximilians-Universität München.
 She was also a supporter and campaigner for the rights and equality of children and women.

 Early life and education

 Ogilvie was born in Monymusk, Aberdeenshire in April 1864, the eldest daughter of eight children (five brothers and two sisters, one of whom passed away in infanthood).
 With her parents being Maria Matilda Nichol and the Reverend Alexander Ogilvie LL.D., her family was very well educated.
 They had good connections and friends in various schools and colleges due to her father becoming the headmaster of Robert Gordons College after teaching for eight years at the local school.
 Thus, she and her siblings all experienced a profound education.
 Her eldest brother, Francis Grant Ogilvie, was also a scientist and director of the London Science Museum.
 In their younger years, Maria and Francis spent time climbing and hiking at their summer cabin in Deeside and in the Highlands.
 From the experiences she had with her older brother, Gordon gained remarkable talents for observation with quick intuitive understandings and an inexhaustible enthusiasm for fieldwork.
 This is where their love for geology began.

 At the age of nine, she was sent away by her parents to a boarding school, the Merchant Company Edinburgh Ladies' College.
 She attended this school until she was eighteen and in those eight years, she became both head girl and the best academic pupil.
 Maria's original dream prior to science was to become a professional pianist.
 She continued her music career by attending the Royal Academy of Music in London.
 Even though she was good enough to perform with the academy orchestra, she decided to leave and began to enhance her scientific knowledge by getting a Bachelor of Science at Heriot-Watt College.
 Once completing her degree, she specialized in geology, botany and zoology, at University College London in 1890.